wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 I am inspired by [Buster Benson's Codex Vitae](https://github.com/busterbenson/public/blob/master/Codex.md) -- a personal collection of life philosophies, lessons learned, and personal influences.
 And also by how Dad keeps a massive Word document; his own Master Document that contains his life thoughts and documentation about household stuff.
 I thought I'd jump on board, too.

 This will be a living, breathing document.
 Rough?
+Unpolished?
 Definitely, for now at least.
 But I'll be returning to this regularly.

 ## Where am I in life as I write this?